MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Format-Hex.md

 This cmdlet returns a **ByteCollection**.
 This object represents a collection of bytes.
 It includes methods that convert the collection of bytes to a string formatted like each line of output returned by `Format-Hex`.
-If you specify the **Path** or **LiteralPath** parameter, the object also contains the path of the file that contains each byte.
+The output also states they type of bytes being processed.
+If you specify the **Path** or **LiteralPath** parameter, the object contains the path of the file that contains each byte.
+If you pass a string, boolean, integer, etc, it will be labeled appropriately.

 ## NOTES

-The right-most column of output tries to render the bytes as characters:
+The right-most column of output tries to render the bytes as ASCII characters:

 Generally, each byte is interpreted as a Unicode code point, which means that: